Steve McDonald (Coronation Street): Storylines

-Steve arrived in Coronation Street, in December 1989, at the age of 15, with twin brother, Andy McDonald (Nicholas Cochrane) and parents, Jim (Charles Lawson) and Liz (Beverley Callard).
-From the start, the lads were high-energy tearaways initially causing aggravation for Alf Roberts (Bryan Mosley).
-Steve and Andy got up to a lot of mischief, including a joyride in an industrial earth mover, breaking Alf's shop window.
-The lads were brought up mainly by their mother because their father Jim was in the army and away more than he was home so he was.
-When he was home, the hot tempered Jim, whose tirades were often fuelled by whiskey and beer, had the boys fearing and resenting him so he did.
-Steve grew up with little respect for his father but a great deal for his mother.
-It did not stop him from getting into scrapes, no matter how much it worried his mother.
-Schoolboy pranks turned into illegal activities when Steve was sure he could pull off a scam or two only to find out that the long arm of the law was only a few steps away.
-Steve was caught selling stolen car radios, and falling into a bad lot which got his brother, Andy, beaten up.
-Steve ran away with a teenage love to the Lake District and had to be retrieved and defended against Jim by his mother.
-The McDonalds did not have a lot of money and this seemed to fuel Steve's ambitions, always looking for a way to make money.
-Steve started working with Jim in a building business but Jim was drinking a lot and during an argument and scuffle on scaffolding, Jim fell into a skip and was paralysed for a time.
-After Jim's recovery, things started to improve between father and son.
-They seemed to come to an acceptance of each other.
-In 2000, he had dealings with local gangster Jez Quigley (Lee Boardman).
+In December 1989, Steve arrives in Coronation Street at the age of 15, alongside his twin brother, Andy McDonald (Nicholas Cochrane) and parents, Jim (Charles Lawson) and Liz (Beverley Callard).

+From the start, the lads are high-energy tearaways, initially causing aggravation for Alf Roberts (Bryan Mosley).
+Steve and Andy get up to a lot of mischief, including a joyride in an industrial earth mover, which breaks Alf's shop window.

+Liz primarily brings the twins up, relatively in the absence of their father, as he works in the army.
+The boys are generally afraid of their father, as when he is home, he often drinks whiskey and beer and is very hot tempered.
+Steve grows up showing little respect for his father, but a great deal for his mother.
+It does not stop him from getting into scrapes, no matter how much it worries his mother.

+Schoolboy pranks turn into illegal activities, when Steve is sure he could pull off a scam or two, only to find out that the long arm of the law was only a few steps away.
+Steve is caught selling stolen car radios, and falls into a bad lot which got his brother, Andy, beat up.
+Steve runs away with a teenage love to the Lake District, and has to be retrieved and defended against Jim by his mother.
+The McDonalds do not have a lot of money and this seems to fuel Steve's ambitions, as he is always looking for a way to make money.
+Steve starts working with Jim in a building business, but Jim is drinking a lot, and during an argument and scuffle on scaffolding, Jim falls into a skip and becomes temporarily paralysed.
+Jim's recovers, and things start to improve between him and Steve.

+In 2000, he has dealings with local gangster Jez Quigley (Lee Boardman).
 After learning that Jez killed Tony Horrocks (Lee Warburton) and Des Barnes (Philip Middlemiss), Steve decides to testify against him in court.
-After Jez is found not guilty, he soon plans revenge.
+After Jez is found not guilty, Jez soon plans his revenge against Steve.
 He lures Steve into a car park where he is savagely beaten by several of Jez's henchmen.
 After being found by Jim and taken to hospital, Jim takes revenge by beating Jez.
 Jez later dies from his injuries after making another attempt on killing Steve.
-Jim is sentenced to eight years for manslaughter, after this Steve mended his ways.
+Jim is sentenced to eight years for manslaughter.
+After this, Steve mends his ways.